Dislay History, Family Crest & Coats of Arms

 The name Dislay arrived in England after the Norman Conquest of 1066.
 The Dislay family lived in Lincolnshire.
 This family was originally from Isigny, in Calvados, Normandy, and it is from the local form of this place-name, D'Isigny, literally translating as from Isigny, that their surname derives.

 Early Origins of the Dislay family

-.
+The surname D Islay was first found in Lincolnshire where they "settled for many years at Norton D'Isney" Now named Norton Disney, the small village and civil parish is on the western boundary of the North Kesteven district of Lincolnshire.
 The first reference of the place name was found in 1331 as Norton Isny and was held by the de Isney family since the 12th century.

 Important Dates for the Dislay family

 This web page shows only a small excerpt of our Dislay research.
-Another 221 words (16 lines of text) covering the years 164 and 1641 are included under the topic Early Dislay History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 164 and 1641 are included under the topic Early Dislay History in all our PDF Extended History products and printed products wherever possible.

 Dislay Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Disney, Deisney, D'Isney and others.

 Early Notables of the Dislay family (pre 1700)